iotdomain/iotdomain-standard/iotdomain-standard.md

 ## \$event: Publish Event With Multiple Output Values

 The optional \$event publication indicates the publisher provides multiple output values with the same timestamp as a single event.
 This can be used in lieu of publishing output values separately and thus reduce bandwidth.
 It can also be useful to publish multiple values that are highly correlated.

+This is disabled by default but can be enabled with the node and output 'publishEvent' configuration.
+The node configuration enables/disables the publication while the output configuration determines if the output value is included in the event publication.

 The event value can include one, multiple or all node outputs.

-Address:  **\{domain}/\{publisherid}/\{nodeid|alias}/\$event**
+Address:  **\{domain}/\{publisherid}/\{nodeid}/\$event**

 The message structure: